21 Wing Shapes & Nomenclature

 The wings carry the entire weight of the aircraft, so large shear loads and bending moments are produced near the root of the wing.
 To this end, the wing shape typically needs to be much larger in chord and thicker in cross-section than at the wing tips to obtain the required structural strength and stiffness.

-- Know about the key geometric parameters used to define the shape of a wing.
+- Know the key geometric parameters used to define the shape of a wing.

 - Be able to calculate the wing area and aspect ratio of an arbitrary wing planform.